rkg823/pizzapp/README.md

 ## **Run Portal**
 - Goto frontend folder
-- Update the base url for hosted api
+- Update the base url for hosted api in the enviroment.ts
 - ng serve